w3f/Grants-Program/applications/application-template.md

 # Open Grant Proposal

 > This document is referenced in the terms and conditions and therefore needs to contain all the required information.
-Don't remove any of the bold parts or headlines!
+Don't remove any of the mandatory parts presented in bold letters or as headlines!
 See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/blob/master/README_2.md) on how to submit a proposal.

 * **Project:** The name of the project
 * **Proposer:** GitHub username